Jot-codes/dots-hyphens-hashes/github-pages.md

 Aenean in odio turpis.
 Fusce auctor sapien arcu, id consequat tortor malesuada nec.
 Mauris finibus urna eu neque sagittis consectetur.
 Aliquam iaculis accumsan semper.
 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Sed rhoncus commodo lorem, id elementum sem ullamcorper eget.
 Praesent magna massa, tincidunt id ante quis, tincidunt sagittis velit.
 ```
 ***
-1. Save the file.
+5. Save the file.

 ### Uploading Your Page to Your Repository on GitHub

-1. On you GitHub account
-1. In GitBash window, run
+Copy the changes made locally to remote repository.
+1. On GitHub page, click + button next to your profile's icon and select _New_ _repository_.
+2. In _Repository name_ field, provide the name of your repository.
+For example: cayman.
+Your repository is created.
+In _Quick setup — if you’ve done this kind of thing before_ section, you can find URL to your just created repository, reffered as <url> in next steps.
+3. Switch to GitBash terminal.
+4. Run
 ```
 git add index.md
 ```
 to add the _index.md_ file contents to the index.
-1. Next, run
+5. Next, run
 ```
 git commit -m "your comment"
 ```
 to record changes to the repository with a comment what was changed.
-1. Add your remote repository for the repository at <url>
+6. Add your remote repository for the repository at <url>
 ```
 git remote add name_of_your_repository <url>
 ```
 for example:
 ```
 git remote cayman https://github.com/Justyna1Adam/cayman.git
 ```
-1. Push local updates to your remote repository:
+7. Push local updates to your remote repository:
  ```
  git push -u name_of_your_remote_repository master
 ```